 About

-I also write an art blog, Flogging the Muse.
-Come by and say hi.
-You can also see my paintings on my art website.
+Julie teaches creative online workshops and makes art.
+She also writes an art blog, Flogging the Muse.
+You can see her paintings on her art website.

 We occasionally feature posts by guest writers and other bloggers.
 These feature personal expat and travel stories that we find interesting (and think our readers will, too).
 We’re not interested in guest posts from commercial sites.